Who Dares Challenge Cooper’s Safety Rules?

 Two Kinds of Danger.
 Two Kinds of Safety.

 Heresy, you say?
-Let's go through each of Cooper's safety rules, taking his verbiage at face value, and see how they measure up against both safety concerns.
-I'll also share our adaptation of each rule.
+Let's go through each of Cooper's safety rules, taking his verbiage at face value, and see how each one measures up against both safety concerns.
+After each evaluation, I'll share our adaptation of that rule.

 Cooper's Rule #1 - All guns are loaded.